 Facilitate fun by leaving out activities for people to do: hire giant lawn games, bring in a photo booth or pitch up some fairground games.

 If you don’t want a hoard of ‘hangry’ guests on your hands, serve snacks or canapés before the wedding breakfast and again in the evening.
 Hunger makes time drag like nothing else!

-Plan little unexpected treats to break up the day and give everyone a talking point – whether it’s a DIY hot chocolate bar or fun favours.
+Plan little unexpected treats to break up the day and give everyone a talking point – whether it’s a creative drinks station such as a DIY hot chocolate bar or fun favours.